 Due to high demand, the expression of interest (EOI) process for the initial phase of the Coronavirus SME Guarantee Scheme is now closed.

 The Government will work to finalise the details of the second phase in coming weeks.
 Expressions of interest will be sought from lenders who wish to participate in the second phase of the Scheme after details of the Scheme’s arrangements have been finalised and published.

 - Treasurer’s Delegation

-- Scheme Rules - amended Scheme Rules will come into effect (in conjunction with the Scheme Guarantee Amending Deed) on 8 July 2020
+- Scheme Rules - amended Scheme Rules came into effect (in conjunction with the Scheme Guarantee Amending Deed) on 8 July 2020

-- Deed of Guarantee - the Scheme Guarantee Amending Deed will come into effect (in conjunction with amended Scheme Rules) on 8 July 2020
+- Deed of Guarantee - the Scheme Guarantee Amending Deed came into effect (in conjunction with amended Scheme Rules) on 8 July 2020

 - Reporting Standard